Dispenser254/Django-Real-Estate/README.md

 SQLite3: A powerful open-source relational database management system.

-## Getting Started
+## Installation
-To run this application locally, follow these steps:

-Clone this repository.
+Clone the repository: git clone https://github.com/Dispenser254/Django-Real-Estate.git

-Create a virtual environment and activate it.
+Create a virtual environment: python3 -m venv env

+Activate the virtual environment: source env/bin/activate

-Install the required packages by running pip install -r requirements.txt.
+Install the required dependencies: pip install -r requirements.txt

-Set up a PostgreSQL database and configure it in settings.py.

-Run the migrations by running python manage.py migrate.
+Create the database tables: python manage.py migrate

+Create a superuser account: python manage.py createsuperuser

-Run the development server by running python manage.py runserver.
+Start the development server: python manage.py runserver

+The application is now available at http://localhost:8000/ in your web browser.

 ## Contributing
 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue.
 If you want to contribute code, please open a pull request with your changes.